 - a.
-Renewal Projects - a.
-Permanent housing-permanent supportive housing (PH-PSH) renewal projects must serve one of the following: - (i) Program participants who are eligible for assistance under the project's current grant agreement; - Persons eligible to be served by DedicatedPLUS projects as described in Section III.B.2.g of the NOFO where all units funded by this project must be used to serve program participants who meet the qualifications for DedicatedPLUS; Or - (iii) Persons experiencing chronic homelessness at the time they initially enrolled in the project. - b.
-PH-RRH, Joint TH/PH-RRH component, transitional housing (TH), and SSO projects may serve persons who qualify as homeless under paragraphs (1), (2), or (4) of 24 CFR 578.3.
-Additionally, these projects may serve persons who qualify as homeless under paragraph (3) of 24 CFR 578.3 if the CoC is approved to serve persons in paragraph (3). - b.
-New Projects - a.
-New PH-PSH projects must serve one of the following: - persons eligible to be served by DedicatedPLUS projects as described in Section III.B.2.g of the NOFO in which case all units funded by the project must be used to serve program participants who meet the qualifications for DedicatedPLUS; or - (ii) Persons experiencing chronic homelessness at the time they initially enroll in the project. - b.
-New PH-RRH, Joint TH/PH-RRH, and SSO-CE projects may serve persons who qualify as homeless under paragraphs (1), (2), or (4) of 24 CFR 578.3.
-Additionally, these projects may serve persons who qualify as homeless under paragraph (3) of 24 CFR 578.3 if the CoC is approved to serve persons in paragraph (3).
+New PH-PSH projects must serve one of the following: - (i) Persons eligible to be served by DedicatedPLUS projects as described in Section I.B.2.b(7) of the NOFO in which case all units funded by the project must be used to serve program participants who meet the qualifications for DedicatedPLUS; or - (ii) Persons experiencing chronic homelessness at the time they initially enroll in the project. - b.
+New PH-RRH, Joint TH/PH-RRH, and Supportive Services Only-Coordinated Entry (SSO-CE) projects may serve persons who qualify as homeless under paragraphs (1), (2), or (4) of 24 CFR § 578.3, Section 103(b) of the McKinney-Vento Homeless Assistance Act, or persons who qualify as homeless under paragraph (3) of 24 CFR § 578.3 if the CoC is approved to serve persons in paragraph (3). - c.
+New Domestic Violence (DV) Bonus projects (RRH, Joint TH/PH-RRH, and SSO-CE) must serve survivors of domestic violence, dating violence, sexual assault, or stalking who qualify as homeless under paragraph (1) or (4) of 24 CFR § 578.3 or Section 103(b) of the McKinney-Vento Homeless Assistance Act.
+Additionally, these projects may serve survivors of domestic violence, dating violence, sexual assault, and stalking who qualify as homeless under paragraph (3) of 24 CFR § 578.3 if the CoC is approved to serve persons in paragraph (3).